PlayCover/keymaps/keymapping/com.superevilmegacorp.kindred/README.md

 **Tap Controls** (Recommended)

-_You need to disable Mouse Mapping in Vainglory's App Preferences inside PlayCover._
+_To use this keymap properly you need to disable Mouse Mapping in Vainglory's App Preferences inside PlayCover._
+Note: To cancel the action that require targets, you can simply press the key again.
 - Move = Controlled with Mouse clicks
 - Camera = Locked to Hero (default), you can unlock at in game and drag camera with (left) click and hold
 - Attack = Controlled with Mouse Clicks